 Check out Word Spy.
 Even if you know how to define and use “flash crowd,” “metrosexual,” and “slashdot effect,” you’ll find lots to learn and enjoy at this neat dictionary/word play site that lists and defines all the latest neologisms (and changing old logisms…).
 I think there might be some cool vocabulary lessons suggested here.
 For instance, take a look at the newspaper parody, News

-.
+of the Word.
 Here is how the Scout Report

 (ever my source) describes the site: